The Mac Client User Interface

 When approval arrives via email, the user can continue the installation with authentication (step 3.b below).

-2. EPM > Settings > Mac Settings > Endpoint > AUTHENTICATION:
+2. Endpoint Privilege Management > Settings > Mac Settings > Endpoint > AUTHENTICATION:

 Authentication is always required and the mode in this case is Authenticate. so the following prompt is displayed and the user must supply credentials to continue: